AvutE/WinegoofsCUE3/README.md

 `node App.js`

-To open the site localy on your machine type : localhost/4242
+To open the site localy on your machine type this in your browser : localhost/4242

 ## If you feel like something needs to be added of fixed.
 - Create an issue.